 - Netgear:- http://192.168.0.1

-188.8.131.52 respectively.
-Once you set this DNS IPs, save the settings on router and exit form Router interface.
+22.214.171.124 respectively.
+Once you set these DNS IPs, save the settings on the router and exit from the Router interface.

 The next step is to set up a personal Network using OpenDNS free service.
 After you log in to the OpenDNS dashboard;